tony-albanese/ci-project-5-nonnas-kitchen-api/README.md

 + [Deployment to Heroku](deployment_heroku.md)

 # Credits
-Default avatar: <a href="https://www.flaticon.com/free-icons/user" title="user icons">User icons created by logisstudio - Flaticon</a>
++ Default avatar: <a href="https://www.flaticon.com/free-icons/user" title="user icons">User icons created by logisstudio - Flaticon</a>
-Default BlogPost image: <a href="https://www.freepik.com/free-vector/plate-cuttlery-graphic-illustration_2685788.htm#query=meal&position=1&from_view=search&track=sph">Image by rawpixel.com</a> on Freepik
++ Default BlogPost image: <a href="https://www.freepik.com/free-vector/plate-cuttlery-graphic-illustration_2685788.htm#query=meal&position=1&from_view=search&track=sph">Image by rawpixel.com</a> on Freepik

-The code for implementing a ratings bar came from this Medium blog post: [Django: Implementing Star Rating](https://medium.com/geekculture/django-implementing-star-rating-e1deff03bb1c)
++ The code for implementing a ratings bar came from this Medium blog post: [Django: Implementing Star Rating](https://medium.com/geekculture/django-implementing-star-rating-e1deff03bb1c)

-The fix for the dj-rest-auth bug was taken from the [Code Institute's Repo](https://github.com/Code-Institute-Solutions/drf-api/blob/master/drf_api/views.py#L16) directly.
++ The fix for the dj-rest-auth bug was taken from the [Code Institute's Repo](https://github.com/Code-Institute-Solutions/drf-api/blob/master/drf_api/views.py#L16) directly.

++ The code for the Profiles app was adapted from Code Institute's walkthrough project [drf-api](https://github.com/Code-Institute-Solutions/drf-api).